Interest-Only Offset Mortgages Explained

 FAQs

 It depends on the severity of your previous credit issues.
-Interest-only offset mortgages are considered riskier than some other mortgages, so lenders will be less willing to offer them to applicants with serious credit issues, such as county court judgements or bankruptcy.
+Interest-only offset mortgages are considered riskier than other mortgages, so lenders will be less willing to offer them to applicants with serious credit issues, such as county court judgements or bankruptcy.
 With late payments or historical defaults, it might still be possible.

 There is likely to be a discrepancy because of the differences in how interest is charged on mortgages compared to savings accounts.
-Credit interest is based on the number of days in the calendar month, while debit interest divides the year into 12 and each month is treated equally.
+Credit interest is based on the number of days in the calendar month, while debit interest divides the year into 12, and each month is treated equally.

-For example, in February your credit interest would build up over 28 days, but interest on your mortgage debt for that month would be based on one twelfth of the year.
+For example, in February, your credit interest would build up over 28 days, but interest on your mortgage debt for that month would be based on one-twelfth of the year.

 Ask a quick question